qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `==` compares object reference.
 Should use `.equals` to compare object content.
 - Forget to override `equals` and `hashcode`.
 It will use object identity equality by default in map key and set.
-- Mutate the content of map key object (or set element object) makes the container malfunciton.
+- Mutate the content of map key object (or set element object) makes the container malfunciton (unless the mutation doesn't affect `equals` and `hashcode`).
 - A method that returns `List<T>` may sometimes return mutable `ArrayList`, but sometimes return `Collections.emptyList()` which is immutable.
 Trying to modify on `Collections.emptyList()` throws `UnsupportedOperationException`.
 - A method that returns `Optional<T>` may return `null` (this is not recommended, but this do exist in real codebases).
 - Null is ambiguous.
 If `get()` on a map returns null, it may be either value is missing or value exists but it's null (can distinguish by `containsKey`).
 Null field and missing field in JSON are all mapped to null in Java object.
 [See also](https://committing-crimes.com/articles/2025-09-16-null-and-absence/).
-Similarily, privimtive value 0 can also be also ambiguous.
+Similarily, privimtive value 0 can also be ambiguous.
 - Implicitly converting `Integer` to `int` can cause `NullPointerException`, same for `Float`, `Long`, etc.
 - Return in `finally` block swallows any exception thrown in the `try` or `catch` block.
 The method will return the value from `finally`.
 - Interrupt.
 Some libraries ignore interrupt.
 If a thread is interrupted and then load a class, and class initialization has IO, then class may fail to load.